Johannes at a glance

 PhD Research

 My PhD was supervised by Stefano Stramigioli (University of Twente) and Neville Hogan (MIT).
-My thesis, entitled "A Geometric Approach to Robotic Manipulation in Physical Human-Robot Interaction," can be accessed HERE.
+My PhD thesis, entitled "A Geometric Approach to Robotic Manipulation in Physical Human-Robot Interaction," can be accessed HERE.
+It was awarded with highest distinction and was a finalist for the Georges Giralt PhD Award.
 The main methodology of my PhD work was Differential Geometry, which remains one of my passions and key research tools.
-My PhD thesis was awarded with highest distinction and was nominated for the Georges Giralt PhD Award.

 Professional Career

-Before joining MIT, I worked at KUKA Corporate Research in Germany, focusing on robot control with an emphasis on physical interaction.
-During this time, I participated in several research projects, such as MURAB, IoC , and OPERA, applying various control algorithms on real robots, including Impedance Control, Operational Space Control, and Redundancy Resolution Methods.
+Before joining MIT, I worked 9 years for the global robotics company KUKA.
+In my latest role, I was a Senior Researcher at KUKA Corporate Research, focusing on robot control with an emphasis on physical interaction.
+During this time, I participated in several research projects, such as MURAB, IoC , and OPERA, applying various control algorithms on real robots.

-In my early years at KUKA, I was part of the team that introduced the robot "LBR iiwa" to the market, one of the first robots designed for physical Human-Robot Interaction.
-We identified suitable customer applications and primarily implemented them using Impedance control, a method introduced by Prof. Hogan.
+In my first three years at KUKA, I was part of the team that introduced the robot “LBR iiwa” to the market, one of the first robots designed for torque control and heavily used in physical human-robot interaction.
+We identified suitable customer applications and implemented them in real-world scenarios in the General and Automotive industries.

 During my time at KUKA, I published several patents, some of which have been transferred to products.
 More details can be found on Google Patents.